24. Provisions, Contingent liabilities and Capital Commitments

 Fair value measurements recognized in the balance sheet:

--level 1 fair value measurements are those derived from quoted pnees (unadjusted) in active markets for identical assets or liabilities.
+-Level 1 fair value measurements are those derived from quoted prices (unadjusted) in active markets for identical assets or liabilities.

 -Level 3 fair value measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based onobservable market data (unobservable inputs).